-1. You pick your current and desired CMS platforms and provide the corresponding website URLs.
-So, before the move, the new CMS should be installed.
+1. You pick your Existing and desired CMS platform.
+Before the move, make sure that the new CMS should be installed.

-2. CMS2CMS establishes connection between your source and target websites via a “connection bridge” file.
-It requires a little help from you though, so you will need to download the file from our Migration Wizard and upload to the root folders of both websites in question.
+2. Provide your existing website’s URL (as in the example below).
+CMS2CMS establishes the connection between your Existing and New websites via a “connection bridge” file.
+It requires a little help from you though, so the first thing you need is to download the file from our Migration Wizard.

-This step enables data interaction between your websites, and once they are connected, you can map the entities (for instance, specify that posts are to migrate as articles etc) for the service to “know” how exactly you want different parts of your content moved.
+3. The previous step enables data interaction between your websites, and once they are connected, you can proceed with mapping the entities (for instance, specify that posts are to migrate as articles etc) for the service to “know” how exactly you want different parts of your content moved.

 Note: Here is a short video to help you clarify more what does all this ‘Connection-bridge thing’ mean.

-4. If you’re satisfied with the outcome, you’re one step away from having all of your website data migrated.
-The Full migration will definitely take more time than Demo did, and the duration depends on the volume of data to be handled.
-Once the process is set going, you can close the browser window and relax, while CMS2CMS does all the heavy lifting.
+5. If you’re satisfied with the outcome, you’re one step away from having all of your website data migrated.
+After Demo migration is finished, you can browse its results, select additional options and insurance (optional), check how much will the Complete data transfer cost you and get it going.
+The Complete migration will definitely take more time than Demo did, and the duration depends on the volume of data to be handled.
+Once the process is set, you can close the browser window and relax, while CMS2CMS does all the heavy lifting.
 You’ll receive an email notification when your migration is completed.